 Salt Control Program

 During Phase 1 of the Salt Control Program, a Conditional Prohibition shall apply to all permittees discharging salt pursuant to Board-issued waste discharge requirements and conditional waivers, except those dischargers regulated under the Board’s Irrigated Lands Regulatory Program (ILRP).
-Dischargers regulated under the ILRP will instead be required to comply with the initial phase of the Salt Control Program through an amendment to the ILRP General Orders, which the Central Valley Water Board shall consider within 18 months of the effective date of the Basin Plan Amendment.
+Dischargers regulated under the ILRP will instead be required to comply with the initial phase of the Salt Control Program through an amendment to the ILRP General Orders, which the Central Valley Water Board shall consider within 18 months of the effective date of the Basin Plan Amendments.

 For permittees subject to the Conditional Prohibition, the prohibition shall apply from the time of receiving a Notice to Comply until such time that the permittees’ existing waste discharge requirements or conditional waivers regulating the discharge of salts are updated or amended to reflect requirements of Phase I of the Salt Control Program, or until such time that the Central Valley Water Board affirmatively notifies the permittee that their permit complies with the Phase I of the Salt Control Program without the need for further update or amendments.
 Until the discharger receives a Notice to Comply, the relevant waste discharge requirements or conditional waiver provisions governing the discharge of salts, including any applicable compliance schedule, shall remain in force.